-10 stars you didn't know released an album - BBC News
+11 stars you didn't know released an album

-Comedian Jason Manford has become the latest celebrity to land a record deal, following in the footsteps of fellow funny-men Bradley Walsh and Alexander Armstrong.
+He was spotted by record execs after playing alongside jazz singer-songwriter Gregory Porter on The Graham Norton Show last year.

-The 36-year-old will release A Different Stage, a collection of show tunes from musicals such as My Fair Lady and Chitty Chitty Bang Bang, through Decca Records on 6 October.
+Goldblum, the 65-year-old star of films like Jurassic World, Thor: Ragnarok and The Fly, has now signed with Decca Records, saying: "I'm so happy to be in cahoots with the wonderful people at Decca, one of the coolest and most prestigious labels of all time."

-What indeed?
-Then again, Manford wouldn't be the last star to launch a recording career.
-Just for the record(s), here are 10 more celebrities who have tried their hand at making albums.
+His album is due out later this year.
+But Goldblum is far from being the first celebrity to launch a recording career.
+Just for the record(s), here are 11 others who have tried their hand at making albums.

 Kevin Bacon